 Do you use a credit or debit card overseas?
+This article explores the fees you might be paying each time you travel overseas.

 A recent study by The Currency Shop found that 49.8% of Australians travelling overseas mainly used their debit or credit card from Australia to spend money.
 It’s costing them over $400 in bank fees.